richeterre/richeterre.github.io/_posts/2015-08-18-anatomy-of-an-mvvm-ios-app.md

 _This is the second post in my series on [MVVM with Reactive Cocoa 3 in Swift][mvvm-reactivecocoa3-swift]._

-Before tackling some of the questions presented in the last post, let's take a closer look at the different parts of the [SwiftGoal][swiftgoal] app!
+Before tackling some of the questions presented in the [previous post]({% post_url 2015-08-12-mvvm-with-reactivecocoa-3-in-swift %}), let's take a closer look at the different parts of the [SwiftGoal][swiftgoal] app!

 Its basic idea is quickly explained: After adding some pals and yourself as players, you can add your played matches along with the results, edit and delete them if needed, and see player rankings on a separate tab.